 Smart Home Integration

-Of all the smart thermostats, the Ecobee3 is one of the most connected, and will work with the Amazon Echo, Apple HomeKit, Samsung SmartThings, IFTTT, Wink, and Control4 systems.
+Of all the smart thermostats, the Ecobee3 is one of the most connected, and will work with the Amazon Echo, Google Home, Apple HomeKit, Samsung SmartThings, IFTTT, Wink, and Control4 systems.

 By comparison, similarly priced smart thermostats, such as the Honeywell Lyric T5, while compatible with Alexa and HomeKit, do not work with nearly as many other networks.

-The $169 Ecobee3 Lite makes the most sense for someone who has, say, a studio or one-bedroom apartment, where there simply isn’t a need to know if multiple rooms are getting enough air.
-The Honeywell Lyric T5 offers many of the same features and costs $20 less, but doesn’t work with nearly as many smart home devices.
-If you’re looking for a thermostat to complement your super-connected apartment, the Ecobee3 Lite is a good option.
+The $169 Ecobee3 Lite is a great midrange smart thermostat for those who don't want—or don't want to pay—for all of the features of the Ecobee3 or 4. makes the most sense for someone who has, say, a studio or one-bedroom apartment, .
+The Honeywell Lyric T5 offers many of the same features and costs $20 less, but doesn’t work with nearly as many smart home devices, and isn't compatible with remote sensors.
+If you’re looking for a thermostat to complement your super-connected apartment, the Ecobee3 Lite is a very good option.